smurfix/DaBroker/doc/config.rst

         AMQP: Name of the queue name on which the server listens for RPC requests.

-    *   info_queue

-        AMQP: Name of the queue for the server to submit broadcast messages to.

     *   exchange

         AMQP: Name of the exchange where clients register for broadcasts.